DLtxt/AgentRoute/plan.md

 | XGBoost | 0.730 | +0.097 |

 Both beat a constant prediction.
 The 0.081 gap between them is three samples against a 95% interval of ±0.191, so neither is the winner.

-**The dataset is two-class in practice.** Only 3 of 147 rows are labeled `sonnet` (2.0%).
-Extending the hard band with eighteen prompts demanding a checkable artifact — code that must compile, algebra that must hold — moved that count by exactly one: Haiku 4.5 answered ten of the twelve new prompts acceptably, and the local tier answered one.
-The tier boundary is not where prompt difficulty was expected to put it.

 What this measures is a property of the grading rubric as much as of the models.
 "Cheapest acceptable tier" depends on what *acceptable* means, and the judge asks for an answer that is factually correct, responsive, and complete enough to be useful.
 Haiku clears that bar on nearly everything in this corpus.
 A stricter rubric — must compile, every proof step justified — would move the boundary and produce more `sonnet` labels at a higher quality threshold.
 Neither rubric is wrong; the routing boundary is a product decision about quality, and this dataset records one particular choice.